Congressional Votes Related to the Israel-Hamas Conflict

 Title III, under the Department of State Migration and Refugee Assistance heading, such assistance for Israel is included.

-Title VII, Section 7035 prohibits section 514(b) of the Foreign Assistance Act of 1961 from applying to defense articles that are to be set aside, earmarked, reserved, or intended for use as reserve stocks in stockpiles in the State of Israel.o Also prohibits the withholding of delivery of defense articles or services to Israel, and requires the obligation of unobligated balances for assistance to Israel by the enactment of this bill not later than 30 days after enactment.
+Title VII, Section 7035, prohibits Section 514(b) of the Foreign Assistance Act of 1961 from applying to defense articles that are to be set aside, earmarked, reserved, or intended for use as reserve stocks in stockpiles in the state of Israel.n Also prohibits the withholding of delivery of defense articles or services to Israel and requires the obligation of unobligated balances for assistance to Israel by not later than 30 days after enactment of this bill.

-Title VII, Section 7037 places limitations on assistance to support a Palestine state, regardless of whether it governed by a new entity or by the Palestinian Authority.
+Title VII, Section 7037, places limitations on assistance to support a Palestinian state regardless of whether governed by a new entity or by the Palestinian Authority.
 Provides exemptions for assistance to reform the Palestinian Authority and a presidential waiver to these limitations in the presence of a national security interest.

-Title VII Section 7040 (f) prohibits funds from being used for assistance to Hamas or any entity effectively controlled by Hamas, any power-sharing government of which Hamas is a member, or that results from an agreement with Hamas and over which Hamas exercises undue influence.
+Title VII Section 7040 (f), prohibits funds from being used for assistance to Hamas or any entity effectively controlled by Hamas or any power-sharing government of which Hamas is a member or that results from an agreement with Hamas and over which Hamas exercises undue influence.

-Title VII, Section 7041 provides grants to Israel through the Foreign Military Financing Program.
-Also provides limitations on the grant funding the Palestinian Authority can receive through this same program.
+Title VII, Section 7041, provides grants to Israel through the Foreign Military Financing Program.
+Also limits the amount of grant funding the Palestinian Authority can receive through this same program.

-Title VIII, Section 7069, "Gaza oversight" provisions relate to oversight of assistance to Gaza to prevent the diversion of assistance to Hamas or other terrorist or extremist entities in Gaza.
+Title VIII, Section 7069, "Gaza oversight," relates to oversight of assistance to Gaza to prevent the diversion of assistance to Hamas or other terrorist or extremist entities in Gaza.

 06/28/2024